Vladimir-csp/uwsm/README.md

 fi
 ```

-`uwsm check may-start` checker subcommand, among other things, **screens for
-being in interactive login shell, which is essential**, since profile sourcing
-can otherwise lead to nasty loops.
+The main statement **should** be protected by a condition that will return false
+when uwsm environment preloader sources the profile, otherwise an undesirable
+loop will be attempted and failed.

+`uwsm check may-start` subcommand serves as a collection of useful checks.
+By default: parent is a login shell (process name starts with `-`), tty1 is in
+foreground, system's `graphical.target` is active or activating, user's
+`graphical-session.target` and other related units are inactive.

-`uwsm start select` shows whiptail menu to select default desktop entry from
+`uwsm select` shows whiptail menu to select the default desktop entry from
 `wayland-sessions` directories.
 At this point one can cancel and continue with
 the normal login shell.